Study4Library/How-to-Prepare-for-the-AIF-C01-Exam-AWS-Certified-AI-Practitioner-/README.md

 Improve time management

-Try to practice questions that are scenario-based, as the exam often asks which solution best fits a given business problem.
+Try to practice questions that are scenario-based, as the exam often asks which solution best fits a given business problem.I recommend every candidate must use **[Practice questions](https://www.certifiedumps.com/amazon/aip-c01-questions.html)** designed by Certfiedumps before taking the final exam.
+This practice questions will help you understand key concepts.

 ## Focus on Responsible AI and Security